 In conclusion, there are several ways that buildings can be retrofitted to be more energy efficient.
 Some are minor upgrades, such as installing LED lightbulbs.
 In contrast, others are significant retrofits, including replacing windows and adding a green roof.
 All retrofits discussed are vital to reduce emissions from buildings and help fight climate change.

-As a reminder, our Home Energy Services team can complete insulation work on your home to save you energy and make your home environment more comfortable.
+As a reminder, our Home Insulation and Retrofit Services team can complete insulation work on your home to save you energy and make your home environment more comfortable.
 Visit our website to get a quote.